emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

                   stopped_nodes => []}
 ```

-You can see that the number of EMQ X Broker Pod is expanded to three, but each pod is separated, and there are no clusters.
-Next try to automatically cluster EMQ X Broker Pod through Kubernetes.
+You can see that the number of EMQX Broker Pod is expanded to three, but each pod is separated, and there are no clusters.
+Next try to automatically cluster EMQX Broker Pod through Kubernetes.

-### Modify EMQ X Broker configuration
+### Modify EMQX Broker configuration

-View the content related to [automatically cluster](https://docs.emqx.io/broker/latest/en/advanced/cluster.html#emqx-service-discovery-k8s) in the EMQ X Broker documentation, you can see that we need to modify the configuration of EMQ X Broker.
+View the content related to [automatically cluster](https://docs.emqx.io/broker/latest/en/advanced/cluster.html#emqx-service-discovery-k8s) in the EMQX Broker documentation, you can see that we need to modify the configuration of EMQX Broker.

 ```
 cluster.discovery = kubernetes